Share this article:

 By leveraging Enterprise Singapore's heartland business initiatives, Quan Shui Wet Market has expanded its product range, connected with younger customers and increased its revenue.

-Quan Shui Wet Market’s third-generation owners and brothers Neo Jun He (left) and Neo Jun Rui
+Quan Shui Wet Markets third-generation owners and brothers Neo Jun He (left) and Neo Jun Rui are digitalising their family business with Enterprise Singapore's support

 In the 2000s, Mr Neo Jun He’s family used to own 15 wet market stalls selling fresh pork.
 Today, only about half remain.